AlvaroLopezG/Walkers-Technical-exercise-Alvaro/README.md

 The method of the class and interface should change so it returns a promise instead of a string array, that way the component can just show the results when ready.
 Of course, tests and component should also be modified as well to adapt to the above

+## To use the API
+To the right of the text input of the angular app there's a checkbox if you check it the counting will be done in the local helper (just like step 2 and 1)
+If you uncheck it a request will be made to the API